 Morgan Stanley Stock Market Value

 Morgan Stanley's market value is the price at which a share of Morgan Stanley trades on a public exchange.
 It measures the collective expectations of Morgan Stanley investors about its performance.
-Morgan Stanley is selling at 25.36 as of the 12th of May 2025; that is 0.16% up since the beginning of the trading day.
-The stock's last reported lowest price was 25.35.
+Morgan Stanley is selling at 25.88 as of the 23rd of July 2025; that is 0.27% down since the beginning of the trading day.
+The stock's last reported lowest price was 25.83.

 With this module, you can estimate the performance of a buy and hold strategy of Morgan Stanley and determine expected loss or profit from investing in Morgan Stanley over a given investment horizon.
 Check out Morgan Stanley Correlation, Morgan Stanley Volatility and Morgan Stanley Alpha and Beta module to complement your research on Morgan Stanley.